falcon-coder/graphql-tutorial/README.md

 # graphql-tutorial

+Full Tutorial can be found at [Getting Started With GraphQL](https://falconcoder.com/2019/11/15/getting-started-with-graphql-tutorial/)

 For this GraphQL introduction workshop, we'll be building an API with weather data to support clients that display information about weather station, measurements, temprature etc.

 To start at the beginning of any given section, just `checkout` the branch with that name (i.e. `Chapter2`, `Chapter3`, etc.)